SpeechCARE/SpeechCARE_Explainability_Framework/README.md

 ### Linguistic Module

 We provide detailed interpretations of speech transcripts using **SHAP (SHapley Additive exPlanations)** in conjunction with a set of **extracted linguistic features**.
 This allows for a clearer understanding of how different language characteristics contribute to the model's output.
-(More details in `sample_notebooks/Explainability_Linguistic.ipynb`)
+(More details in `Explainability_Linguistic.ipynb`)

 ### Acoustic Module